Is agreement from all heirs necessary to sell property In North Carolina

 Does selling property require agreement from all heirs In North Carolina

 The probate process can take a long time and be hard to understand, which makes it harder to sell the house quickly.
 All of the heirs must be found and agree to the sale.
 If they don’t, the court may have to step in.
-If you need help managing an estate in North Carolina, a professional can help you through the probate property processes.
+If you need help managing an estate in North Carolina, a professional can help you through the probate process.

 Legal Implications of Selling Without All Heirs’ Consent